openethereum/openethereum.github.io/Permissioning.md

 ## Overview
 In a basic [Proof-of-Work chain](Proof-of-Work-Chains.md) all participants are able to perform all roles within the network: connect, mine (validate), send transactions, inspect the state and see all transactions.

-At Parity Technologies we are introducing a number of features which enable the network participants to permission different aspects of a blockchain.
+At Parity Technologies, we are introducing a number of features which enable the network participants to permission different aspects of a blockchain.
 Often conflated as simply “permissioned blockchains” we introduce permissions on a number of different layers:

 * [Network](Permissioning#network.md)
 * [Transaction type](Permissioning.md#transaction-type)